GhentCDH/ugent-huisstijl-2016-bootstrap3/README.md

 #### Bower

-If you don't have a global version of Bower yet also run `npm install bower --global`.
+If you don't have a global version of Bower yet also run `$ (sudo) npm install bower --global`.
 This allows you to run the `$ bower install` command which is required to download third party libraries needed to build the project.

 #### Gulp

-If you don't have a global version of Gulp yet also run `npm install gulp gulp-cli --global`.
+If you don't have a global version of Gulp yet also run `$ (sudo) npm install gulp gulp-cli --global`.
 This allows you to run the `$ gulp` command which is required to build the project.

 ### Building